AppHouseKitchen/AlDente-Charge-Limiter/README.md

 </details>

 <details>
-  <summary>DO I HAVE TO UNCHECK THE BUILT IN BATTERY HEALTH CHECKBOX?</summary>
+  <summary>DO I HAVE TO DISABLE APPLE'S "OPTIMIZED BATTERY CHARGING"?</summary>
   Yes!
 Leaving it on results in slow charging, even when AlDente is trying to inhibit it.
 </details>